Everyone has weeks where you check off everything on your to-do list with pleasure—and weeks where you’d really rather be anywhere but at work.

 Take a moment to think about your own posture, and the postures you're seeing around the workplace.
 What are they saying?
 If what they're saying isn't positive, try experimenting with different postures, and see how they impact your overall motivation.

-Annual bonuses are a common way many employers reward their employees for their hard work.
+Annual bonuses are a common way many employers reward employees for their hard work.
 Unfortunately, they don't often provide the motivation they're designed to.
-An annual bonus perceived as disappointing or unfair can even damage motivation in the workplace.
+An annual bonus perceived as routine, disappointing, or unfair can even damage motivation in the workplace.

 Providing smaller, more consistent rewards is a great way to boost motivation consistently over time.

 Sometimes a small shift of scenery can provide a big shift in motivation.
-If it's possible, think about how the environment you and your team work in impacts motivation.
+If it's possible, think about how the environment your team works in impacts motivation.
 If there aren't many sources of natural light coming in, it might be valuable to step outside together from time to time.